-Annular Repair Devices (e.g. Barricaid®)
+Annular Repair Devices (e.g. Barricaid)

-• In 2023, Wang and colleagues conducted a meta-analysis of clinical outcomes from controlled studies evaluating the Barricaid device.
-64 In total, 7 randomized controlled studies and 8 observational studies with a total of 2161 participants met the inclusion criteria.
+- In 2023, Wang and colleagues conducted a meta-analysis of clinical outcomes from controlled studies evaluating the Barricaid device.
+In total, 7 randomized controlled studies and 8 observational studies with a total of 2161 participants met the inclusion criteria.
 The pooled data analysis showed that adding the annular repair technique reduced postoperative recurrence rate, reoperation rate, and loss of intervertebral height compared with lumbar discectomy alone.
 Subgroup analysis based on different annular repair techniques showed that the Barricaid Annular Closure Device (ACD) was effective in preventing re-protrusion and reducing reoperation rates, while there was no significant difference between the other subgroups.
 The annulus fibrosus suture (AFS) did not improve the postoperative Oswestry Disability Index (ODI).
 No statistically significant difference was observed in the incidence of adverse events between the annular repair and control groups.
-Authors concluded that lumbar discectomy combined with ACD can effectively reduce postoperative recurrence and reoperation rates in patients with LDH.
-AFS alone was less effective in reducing recurrence and reoperation rates and did not improve postoperative pain and function.
-Limitations include the lack of high-quality randomized controlled trials available for review and heterogeneous in some of the pooled results.

-• In 2023, Hayes conducted a systematic review assessing the safety and efficacy of annular closure for prevention of lumbar disc reherniation.
-65 In total, 9 eligible studies (reported in 21 publications) for included for review, including 2 RCTs.
+Authors concluded that lumbar discectomy combined with ACD can effectively reduce postoperative recurrence and reoperation rates and did not improve postoperative pain and function.
+Limitations include the lack of high-quality randomized controlled trials available for review and heterogeneous in some of the pooled results. - In 2024, Hayes conducted a systematic review assessing the safety and efficacy of annular closure for prevention of lumbar disc reherniation.
+In total, 5 clinical studies (reported in 18 publications) for included for review, including 2 RCTs.
 Outcomes of interest included back pain, leg pain, disability scores, quality of life scores, reoperation rate, reherniation rate and complication rates.
 Follow-up ranged from 1 to 5 years.
 Sample sizes across studies ranged from 30 to 276 patients.
 Across the studies, annular closure consistently led to statistically significant improvement of patient symptoms and disability.
 Comparative analyses of patients treated with stand-alone LD or with annular closure found mixed results for VAS-back pain, VAS-leg pain, and ODI scores, generally finding no between-group statistical differences between the intervention groups, but occasionally concluding that annular closure led to statistically superior results.
 Results suggested that adjunct annular closure may improve patient outcomes compared with LD/sequestrectomy.
-Comparative studies generally found mixed results for efficacy outcomes, with some studies concluding annular closure was favored over LD/sequestrectomy, but other studies finding no statistically significant differences between treatment groups.
+Comparative studies generally found mixed results for efficacy outcomes, with some studies concluding annular closure LD/sequestrectomy, but other studies finding no statistically significant differences between treatment groups.
 Safety outcomes also appeared to favor annular closure, although the safety data were too sparse to draw reliable conclusions.